Zbeyer/Game-Developers-Support-Group/becoming-a-game-dev.md

 * Create a small project, see it through to completion

 ### Bonus points for writing some of your own systems rather than relying completely on libraries:
-* create a simple platforming game
+* Create a simple platforming game
-* write your own collision detection.
+* Write your own collision detection.
 * Some people would recommend starting with a project and learning the other concepts as they come up.

 ### Graphics pipeline and shaders.